5 Ways LMS Integrations Make Life Easier for Teachers

+Done right, LMS integration removes friction and saves time for teachers, students, and school staff alike.
 Here are our top 5 reasons why LMS integrations make teachers' lives easier.

 The first challenge in getting teachers to want to use a new platform is to get them and students logged in.
 One of the easiest ways to overcome this hump is to integrate SSO.
-LMSs like Canvas offer some form of SSO that allows users to log into third-party applications and platforms with a Canvas account (think: a “Sign in With Canvas” button on the app’s login screen).
+LMS providers like Canvas offer some form of SSO that allows users to log into third-party applications and platforms with a Canvas account (think: a “Sign in With Canvas” button on the app’s login screen).
 Teachers and students no longer have to remember a different set of credentials to log in to an integrated platform with SSO.

 With SSO, teachers don't have to set up accounts for their students to log in or manage student passwords.
 A student coming from Schoology would simply click on the “Sign in with Schoology” button and enter their Schoology credentials to get signed into an integrated app.